SoftwareUnderstanding/inspect4py/README.md

 Usage: code_inspector.py [OPTIONS]

 Options:
-  -p, --input_path TEXT  input path of the file or directory to inspect
+  -i, --input_path TEXT  input path of the file or directory to inspect
                          [required]
   -f, --fig              activate the control_flow figure generator -o, --output_dir TEXT  output directory path to store results.
 If the